-Orthopedic imaging, including Magnetic Resonance (MR), Computed Tomography (CT), Ultrasound (US), interventional (musculoskeletal and spinal) procedures in addition to conventional X-ray examinations (x-ray), can be very scary for children and possibly even more so for their parents.
+Orthopedic imaging, including Magnetic Resonance (MRI), Computed Tomography (CT), Ultrasound, and interventional (musculoskeletal and spinal) procedures, in addition to conventional X-ray examinations (X-ray), can be very scary for children and possibly even more so for their parents.
 For the child, it is a fear of the unknown and potential for being inflicted with pain or that their pain will be made worse.
 For the parent, there is the fear of what their child will have to undergo, the potential danger of the examination, the possible results of the examination, and the overall lack of control of the situation.

 Children are special patients and parents should seek an imaging provider who understands their special needs and concerns and can help ensure that the experience, from registration to discharge, is as easy, as comfortable, and as quick as possible.

 The imaging department/center should be dedicated to the needs of the child and their parents.
-Ideally, there should be a "child friendly" ambience and established pediatric protocols for image acquisition that address the special needs of the child.
-In addition, the team of radiologists and technologists should be familiar with the specific pediatric conditions and diagnoses that may be responsible for the childs' complaints and symptoms.
+Ideally, there should be a "child friendly" ambiance and established pediatric protocols for image acquisition that address the special needs of the child.
+In addition, the team of radiologists and technologists should be familiar with the specific pediatric conditions and diagnoses that may be responsible for the child's complaints and symptoms.